presslabs/gitium/gitium/readme.txt

 Please report security bugs found in the source code of the Gitium plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/gitium).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Upgrade Notice ==
-= 1.2.0 =
+= 1.2.1 =
-Updated licenses to GPLv3.
-Updated the check for the wp-load.php file.
+Tested up to WP 6.8

 == Changelog ==

+= 1.2.1 =
+* Tested the compatibility of the plugin with WP 6.8

 = 1.2.0 =
 * Changed the license for all files to GPLv3